AEllis123/PM_and_MH_Blast/README.md

-# This code was used for a blast database and alignment comparisons in Jalview.
+#This code was used for creation of a blast database and sequence alignments.
-#This code